NoHomey/react-material-ui-keyboard/README.md

 ## The only requirement is to use KeyboardEvent.key names for all Special keys (https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key)

-## All spacial keys (none Symbol will have an Icon and support at some point!
+## All spacial keys (none Symbol will have an Icon and support at some point)

 ## Check supported keys!

-## If a key you wnat to use is not supported create an Issue.
+## If a key you want to use is not supported create an Issue.

 # Example